littlecxm/Bayshore_6r/README.md

  - Transfer from 6

  - Wanted Info for each area (game will crash... idk why)

-### THIS PROJECT IS CURRENTLY UNSUPPORTED.
-DO NOT MESSAGE ANYONE FOR HELP

 ## Credits
 This software is part of [Project Asakura](https://github.com/ProjectAsakura).